krisjhamilton/pebbledestiny/README.md

 As it took me a while to source the relevant Pebble.JS pieces to build this app, I am making it open-source.
 Please feel free to help update, optimise and improve.

+The Configuration page can be found at http://krisjhamilton.github.io/destiny.html